wso2/docs-choreo-dev/en/docs/develop-components/sharing-and-reusing/sharing-and-reusing-web-applications.md

     ```

-2. In your index.html file inside the public directory, add a script tag as follows to include the config.js file inside the tag.
-The config.js file will be accessible via JavaScript at runtime.
+2. To make the `config.js` file accessible via JavaScript at runtime, you must add a script tag as follows to reference the `config.js` file from the `index.html` file in your repository:

     ``` html
     <!DOCTYPE html>